 The Scheme has a Service Level Agreement ("SLA") in place with the administrator which covers the accuracy and timeliness of all core financial transactions.
-All processes including core financial transactions are conducted in accordance with a strict governance framework.
 The key processes adopted by the administrator to help it meet the SLA are as follows:

 - The documentation received in support of all financial transactions requested on a member's account is fully reviewed for completeness before processing may commence. - Checklists are in place to help ensure that all necessary information for financial transactions has been received and that all regulatory and service level requirements have been met.
 Checklists are reviewed by a senior administrator. - A senior administrator will also review the financial transactions that have been keyed into the record keeping system for completeness and accuracy.
 Financial transactions include contributions, switches, refunds, transfer out payments, deaths, and retirements. - All requests for financial transactions are scanned into Aegon's work management system and tracked to ensure that they are actioned on a timely basis and completed in accordance with agreed service standards. - A daily report is run to verify that the dealing deadline is met (ie that transactions are conducted in a timely and accurate manner).
 This report identifies members with a partially processed transaction and identified cases are investigated and actioned appropriately.
-Two further reports are run regularly to ensure that accounts are maintained in accordance with all relevant regulatory and scheme requirements.

-- All contributions are submitted through Aegon's online portal.
+Two further reports are run regularly to ensure that accounts are maintained in accordance with all relevant regulatory and scheme requirements. - All contributions are submitted through Aegon's online portal.
 The contributions are checked against expected contributions due and any variances by plus or minus 10% are investigated and the appropriate action taken to resolve any issues.
-Before single contributions are invested, an "Authority to Bank" form is completed to confirm that the relevant Know Your Client/Anti Money Laundering checks have been performed and this form is checked by a senior administrator. - A daily checklist is run by the administrator's dealing team to verify that all dealing activities are completed accurately and on a timely basis (eg that subscriptions, redemptions, and switches are processed on time).
+Before single contributions are invested, an

+- "Authority to Bank" form is completed to confirm that the relevant Know Your Client/Anti Money Laundering checks have been performed and this form is checked by a senior administrator. - A daily checklist is run by the administrator's dealing team to verify that all dealing activities are completed accurately and on a timely basis (eg that subscriptions, redemptions, and switches are processed on time).
 The checklists cover the dealing, pricing, and reconciliation functions of the team.
 Dealing activities with third-party managers include authorisation by two approved signatories.
 Aegon carries out daily holdings reconciliations between its recordkeeping system and its dealing system to highlight any differences.
 Any exceptions are investigated and resolved and reviewed by a senior administrator at Aegon.

-To help us monitor whether service levels are being met, we receive and review quarterly reports about Aegon's performance, as well as ongoing member cases, membership movements and high-level accounting.
+To help us monitor whether service levels are being met, we receive quarterly reports about the administrator's performance and compliance with the SLA.
 The reporting includes activity reports which allow the Trustees to verify whether specified transactions (eg retirement quotations, transfer quotations) are performed within the agreed target turnaround performance standards for different activities specified under the SLA.
 Furthermore, Aegon conducts a data review exercise on an annual basis, to assess whether the Scheme data it holds is accurate and complete.
+Any issues identified as part of our review processes would be raised with the administrators immediately, and steps would be taken to resolve the issues.

-Additionally, on behalf of the Trustees, the Harsco Pensions Team holds periodic calls and meetings (at least annually) with Aegon to ensure that work is correctly prioritised and visible to the Trustees outside of quarterly reporting.
+Additionally, on behalf of the Trustees, the Harsco Pensions Team holds bimonthly calls and meetings with Aegon to ensure that work is correctly prioritised and visible to the Trustees outside of quarterly reporting.

 The SLA performance target for the period covered by the Statement is 90%.
-Aegon's performance against the SLA is shown below; this has been good over the Q2 and Q3 2021 but slightly below target over Q4 2021 and Q1 2022.
+Aegon's performance against the SLA is shown below (note this covers all administration tasks and not just core financial transactions); for all periods apart from Q1 2023 this has been below the 95% target.